Ian Mark Kimanje, Executive Director

 How does your innovation work in practice?

-This is an exciting Multi-Platform Edu-tech Property Transforming Literacy in Local African Languages.
+This is an exciting Multi-Platform Edu-tech Property Transforming Literacy in Both English and Local Languages.
 This Includes Both Direct and Indirect Teaching Methods, Teach Specific Skills, Mimicking a Classroom Environment, Or it Could Mean Telling Stories and Using Implicit Morals Etc.

 The children Learn Through Interactive Games, Songs, Videos, E-books, Content That is Not Only Educational, But Effective in Educating.
 From Pre-School, to Early Readers, to Parents, this App is Equipped with the Necessary Components to Improve and Encourage Comprehension & Composition of Each local Language.